FashionFreedom/Seamly2D/README.txt

-Valentina / LibreFashion
+Seamly2D
 ====================

-Valentina / LibreFashion creates reusable, scalable, sharable patterns with perfect fit using couture and bespoke pattern techniques.
-Valentina / LibreFashion saves designers and patternmakers time and improves quality by redefining patterns as accurate, reusable parametric CAD engineering documents.
+Seamly2D creates reusable, scalable, sharable patterns with perfect fit using couture and bespoke pattern techniques.
+Seamly2D saves designers and patternmakers time and improves quality by redefining patterns as accurate, reusable parametric CAD engineering documents.

 Designers have complete control of the patternmaking process.
 Each reusable, scalable pattern can use multi-size tables for boutique sizing *and* individual measurements for custom-fit.

-Valentina / LibreFashion is open source software with GPLv3+ license.
+Seamly2D is open source software with GPLv3+ license.
 It is available for Windows, OSX, and Linux.
-Valentina / LibreFashion has an active, friendly user forum at https://forum.valentina-project.org
+Seamly2D has an active, friendly user forum at https://forum.valentina-project.org

 Supported platforms:
    * Windows XP SP2 (32-bit) or later